• Share this on:

 Payment is central to all trade and presents risks to all parties involved.
 Before doing business with European buyers, you should do risk assessments of the available payment terms.
 As an exporter of avocado oil, you should ensure that you minimise your risks whilst working to meet the needs of European buyers.

-Based upon their needs, importers and exporters can choose from the several LC payment terms.
-They include standby, revocable, irrevocable, revolving, transferable, un-transferable, back to back, red clause, green clause and export/import.
+Based upon their needs, importers and exporters can choose from several LC payment terms.
+They include standby, revocable, irrevocable, revolving, transferable, un-transferable, back-to-back, red clause, green clause and export/import.
 For exporters, a standby LC is considered to be the safest, and it is frequently used in international trade.
-This is because it provides security to both importers and exporters who have little trading experience with each another.
+This is because it provides security to both importers and exporters who have little trading experience with each other.
 Other payment terms include cash in advance, documentary collections and open account.

 Tips:

 • Minimise your risks whilst working to meet the needs of European buyers.
-You can do this firstly by assessing your needs, secondly by speaking to European buyers and finding out their needs and thirdly by working out a compromise which satisfies both sides.
+You can do this firstly by assessing your needs, secondly by speaking to European buyers and finding out their needs, and thirdly by working out a compromise that satisfies both sides.
 Do not agree on terms you cannot meet.

 • See the CBI study on tips for organising your exports of natural ingredients for cosmetics to Europe, which provides guidance on available payment terms used in this sector.